Shriket/PowerBi-Dashboards/README.md

 ## 🌍 Overview

-This repository contains a suite of interconnected data analytics dashboards designed to provide real-time insights and drive data-driven decision-making across various departments and operational areas within Nway Projects.
-These dashboards leverage data from the Nway ERP system and other sources to optimize processes, improve efficiency, reduce costs, and enhance overall performance.
+This repository contains a suite of interconnected data analytics dashboards designed to provide real-time insights and drive data-driven decision-making across various departments and operational areas.
+These dashboards leverage data from the ERP system and other sources to optimize processes, improve efficiency, reduce costs, and enhance overall performance.

 ----------------